-The telephone QuickClaim system will accept claims for the prior two weeks.
-The Internet Claim Filing System will accept claims for all unfiled weeks.
+The telephone QuickClaim system will accept claims for the prior two weeks, While the Internet Claim Filing System will accept claims for all weeks.
 However, it is important that you file your claim for the previous week within 14 days of the week ending date.
 If you do not, your claim may be disqualified or delayed based on the reason for your slow filing.

 To be paid weekly, you must individually file for all weeks that you are eligible.

 To file a Nevada unemployment claim online, go to the NESD/Nevada unemployment website.
 This service is available 24 hours a day, seven days a week.

 To file an initial claim by phone or to file a weekly benefits claim, call the QuickClaim/Nevada unemployment number for your area: